 - This also assumes the agents you are contacting have already received your query at the least.
 It’s too late now to bring new agents into the picture.
 If you find yourself wanting to do that, you didn’t do your agent search in the right order, now did you?
 Cynthea will not advise you to start cold calling or randomly emailing your number one agent because you thought you’d query your least favorite agent first.
-[Read post, how to submit your work to agents->how to submit your work to editors or agents] on the importance of prioritizing your agent list.
+Read How To Submit Your Work To Agents on the importance of prioritizing your agent list.

 - Your email will need to be extremely polite and again BRIEF.
 You’re interrupting his or her work day, remember?